METHODS-Group/DRDMannTurb/README.md

 See the ``/examples/`` folder for baselines from the paper and for examples of the many functionalities of the package.

-## Contribute
+## Contributing

 We always welcome new contributors!
 The best way to contribute to DRDMannTurb is through opening an issue, making a feature request, or creating a pull request directly.

 See also the below instructions for installing DRDMannTurb for development purposes.

-### Development Installation Instructions
+### Development Version Installation Instructions

-This package is provided as a locally ``pip``-installable package.
-It is recommended that Python 3.9 is used in your local environment.
+DRDMannTurb source as provided is a locally ``pip``-installable.
+We recommended that you use Python 3.9 in your local environment.

+To install the package from source without development dependencies, it is sufficient to use `pip` as in `pip install -e .` A Conda spec-file is included, however it is not mandatory to use this exact environment.

+> [!WARNING]
+> Due to current incomptabilities between dependencies and Numpy's API
+> change for version 2.0, DRDMannTurb has currently pinned ``numpy<2.0``
+> for temporary compatibility.

-A Conda spec-file is included, to install a functioning environment, run ``conda create --name ENV_NAME_HERE --file spec-file.txt``.
-Then run ``pip install -e .`` to load ``drdmannturb`` into your environment.
+To recreate the development Conda environment, run ``conda create --name <ENV_NAME> --file spec-file.txt`` from the project root.
+Then, run ``pip install -e .`` to load ``drdmannturb`` into your environment.

+> [!NOTE]
+> This environment is for 64-bit Linux based machines.

-We also suggest installing the local ``pre-commit`` configuration by running ``pre-commit install`` in the root directory of this repository.
+If you intend to contribute, we also ask that you install our ``pre-commit`` configuration by running ``pre-commit install`` in the root directory of this repository.
+If you are unfamiliar with ``pre-commit``, the documentation can be found [here](https://pre-commit.com/).
+We use this to run simple hooks for linting and formatting, among other tasks.

 ### Local Documentation Building Instructions